Last updated on October 27th, 2023

 With a rental vehicle, you have the option to make a stop at a unique location Kaklik Cave and see underground travertines which are one of a kind in the world.
-Compare prices of car rentals from locals or from international suppliers to see who offers better deals.
-Depending on the season, they offer different prices.
+Compare prices of car rentals directly in Denizli to see if there are good deals.
+Depending on the season, there can be quite a few of them.

 In Pamukkale alone, you’d want to have at least 1 full day to be able to see the Travertines of Pamukkale, antique pool, and not-to-miss Necropolis of Hierapolis.
 But if there is more time left, pay a visit to the ancient city of Laodicea and soak in one of the natural springs in Karahayit.

 If you need a recommendation on places to stay in Pamukkale, take a look at a Melrose House hotel within 5 minutes walk from the center and Pamukkale travertines.
 It is the only 4-star hotel in town.
 Although my favorite will be always the Venus Suit hotel where I stayed on a special occasion and had such a wonderful welcome, not expecting it from a 2-star hotel.

 Looking for the Pamukkale guided tour instead of going on your own?
 Take a look at these famous tours with high ratings:

 Itinerary #2: One Week Istanbul Pamukkale Cappadocia Itinerary

 This route starts in Istanbul and ends in Cappadocia, from where you can either return to Istanbul, go to the coast, extend your 7 days in Turkey to 10 days or 2 weeks, or leave the country.